-If you are on call, if there are any issues relating to your specialty within the hospital you will be called to give your medical opinion and play an important role in the management of the patient.
+If you are on call and there are issues relating to your specialty within the hospital you will be called to give your medical opinion and play an important role in the management of the patient.
 Multi-tasking and thinking on your feet are essential as you may receive several calls in quick succession.
-Prioritising is key, alongside recognising emergencies when they present.
+The key is to prioritise, alongside recognising emergencies when they present.

 If you are not on call, your day would typically consist of helping out with the ward round in the morning, followed by running afternoon specialist clinics alongside your consultants.
 During these clinics, you will have the opportunity to see patients and make changes to their management if necessary, but always checking with the consultant to see if any changes are appropriate in each case.

 The daily routine of a consultant will vary greatly depending on specialty.
-For example, a consultant dermatologist may work between 9 am and 5 pm whereas a consultant vascular surgeon may have to come to hospital at 3 am to treat a patient who is bleeding severely.
-Also, it depends on whether the consultant is on call.
+For example, a consultant dermatologist may work between 9 am and 5 pm whereas a consultant vascular surgeon may have to come to hospital at 3 am to treat a patient who is severely bleeding.
+It will depend on whether the consultant is on call.
 On-call consultants are in charge of acute admissions that occur throughout the day.
-Consultants who are not on call run the daily ward round and head the afternoon specialist clinics, or carry out any specialist procedures, such as a lumbar puncture (a procedure to obtain a sample of the fluid surrounding the spinal cord), that require their expertise.
+Consultants who are not on call run the daily ward round and head the afternoon specialist clinics, or carry out any specialist procedures, such as a lumbar punctures, that require their expertise.

 07:30 Arrive at the GP practice.

-07:45 Sit down for a coffee and check of emails and phone messages before starting clinic.
+07:45 Sit down for a coffee and check emails and phone messages before starting clinic.

 11:45 By this time you have just about finished your morning surgery and grab a coffee while finishing typing your patient letters and making some phone calls.